How to Apply for SSDI in Montana: Offices, Timelines, and Tips

 How to Apply for SSDI in Montana: Offices, Timelines, and Tips?

-TL;DR: Montana residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Montana.
+Montana residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Montana.
 Your claim is processed by the Montana Disability Determination Services (DDS) in Helena.
 Average initial processing time is 3 to 5 months.
+Montana's rural areas may have limited SSA office access; phone and online applications are common.

 How the Montana DDS Processes Your Claim?

-What is the process for montana appeals process?
+What is the appeals process for SSDI claims in Montana?

 How ClaimPath Helps Montana Applicants?